 RQ3: How do African American college alumni from PWIs located in the South Atlantic Region of the United States of America describe the contributions of their African American faculty and peers on ongoing persistence?

 The data sources for this research included one-on-one interviews and questionnaires.
-The data from ten one-on-one interviews and twenty-six questionnaires were analyzed using thematic analysis from Braun and Clarke (2022).
-To complete this type of analysis, the researcher became acquainted with the data, generating codes, generating categories, developing themes. refining themes and writing up the data into a research study.
+The data from ten one-on-one interviews and 26 questionnaires were analyzed using thematic analysis from Braun and Clarke (2022).
+To complete this type of analysis, the researcher became acquainted with the data, generating codes, generating categories, developing themes, refining themes, and writing up the data into a research study.

 The themes from the data and the descriptive information describing the African American alumni population made the study essential because the findings described that the contributions from African American faculty and peers on goal setting, self-motivation, ongoing persistence, sense of belonging, and perception of curriculum all affected the retention and persistence of African American alumni at PWIs.
 Chapter 5 will continue with the discussion of the importance of this study by comparing and contrasting themes, summarizing the findings, alignment of the topic, and discussing practical and theoretical implications.
 Chapter 5 will offer a summary of the findings that will explain the phenomena through the research questions.